jeremyhilado/seir-224-project-2/readme.md

 Review the [Rubric](evaluation.md) for the specifics of how your project will be graded.

-<b>It is ultimately up to your instructors discretion if your project is complete, we want to see you reach your full potential and it is are job to push you toward that.</b>
+<b>It is ultimately up to your instructors discretion if your project is complete.
+We want to see you reach your full potential and it is our job to push you toward that.</b>

 ### Collaboration